KQian-lab/Team6ProjectLive/FINAL_REPORT.md

 ##### Project Management
 - GitHub: [GitHub](https://github.com) is platform for developers to store and manage code in Git repositories.
-- Zoom: [Zoom](https://zoom.com) is a cloud based video conferencing platform.
+- Zoom: [Zoom](https://zoom.com) is a cloud based video conferencing platform used by the team for weekly meetings.
 - Discord: [Discord](https://discord.com) is a voice, video, and text communication platform with over 500 million users.
 Discord users can join or create communities, known as servers.
 For this project our team created a server for the group to communicate.
 - Monday.com: [Monday.com](https://monday.com) is a cloud-based collaboration, work-management, and CRM provider used by the team to manage the project.
 The platform's interface is easy-to-use and provides a dashboard view of each work item, it's owner, and status.
 There are pre-built templates such as Gantt charts and Kanban boards.
 A key selling point of the product is it's integration with other platforms including O365, Jira, Basecamp, and Slack.
 Competitors include Adobe Workfront, Asana, and Smartsheet.